How gas prices have changed in Sioux City in the last week

-Saudi Arabia is the world’s largest oil exporter, making it likely that oil exports and ways to bring down gas prices in the U.S. would be a topic of discussion among the two leaders.

-Tensions with Saudi Arabia, and Prince Mohammed specifically, have been high since the murder of U.S. journalist Jamal Khashoggi in 2018.
-U.S. intelligence later revealved the Saudi crown prince approved Khashoggi’s murder.
+The national average price of regular gasoline inched closer to $5 per gallon, hitting $4.97 on Thursday, June 9.
+Diesel also reached a new record high of $5.74 on Thursday, according to AAA.
+Every state now has an average per-gallon price of $4.40 or higher.

+Americans looking for a reprieve at the pump will not find them this summer.
+The U.S. Energy Information Administration is predicting retail gasoline prices will remain high throughout the season, and average around $4.27 per gallon by fall.

-Stacker compiled statistics on gas prices in Sioux City (IA only) metro area and created free to use gas price widgets for every metro area using data from AAA.
-Gas prices are current as of June 2.
+Stacker compiled statistics on gas prices in Sioux City (IA only) metro area using data from AAA.
+Gas prices are current as of June 10.
 State gas tax data is from World Population Review.
-Three states—Connecticut, Georgia, and New York—have temporarily suspended gas taxes to defray costs for consumers while prices are up.
+Connecticut and New York have temporarily suspended gas taxes to help consumers while the cost of gas has increased.

 Sioux City by the numbers